RatPoison-dev/Andy/info/help.md

 Every 1 cheese point you get +1 max +rep limit.

 # Other
-- If you have either donator or booster role you will recieve 0.05 every day
+- If you have either donator or booster role you will recieve 0.05 cheese every day